4xgames-net/warfare3025/pages/Testgame Rules v.0.1.md

 	- ((692b143c-60a7-4878-b0a0-ea7b27729744))
 	- ((692b1723-c0da-4297-b9f2-968f3b3d4d12))
 	- When more than one piloting roll is required (e.g. landing a jump in a forrest without spending the required jump thrust), roll with disadvantage.
-	- Acquiring more than one disadvantage instantly fails the roll and make the Mech fall.
+	- Acquiring more than one disadvantage instantly fails the roll and make the Mech take 2 damage, resist as normal.
 	-
 - ## Attacking on the move
 	- the active unit may combine a movement action with an attack action.